THE BEST GRAVEL BIKE SHORTS

 Based on their protection and storage capability, I’d go so far as to suggest the Unlimited would be best suited for short rides or races on the most aggressive gravel routes where you might fall or rub up against something.
 You’re less likely to rip these shorts than others if you hit the ground or scrape some trailside brush.
 If you do, you haven’t spent as much on these cargo bib shorts as you might have on others.

 Castelli kit is available at a lot of stores.
-You can find the Unlimited bib shorts in both men’s and women’s sizes at two stores I rank the best – Competitive Cyclist and Merlin – based on their competitive pricing, customer satisfaction ratings, enthusiast selection, and reader support and compare them to other stores I recommend at Know’s Shop.
+You can find the Unlimited bib shorts in both men’s and women’s sizes at several stores I rank among the best – Competitive Cyclist, BTD (BikeTiresDirect), and Merlin – based on their competitive pricing, customer satisfaction ratings, enthusiast selection, and reader support and compare them to other stores I recommend that carry these shorts at Know’s Shop.

 7Mesh MK3 Cargo Bib Short – Road bib feeling for short gravel and long road rides